scrapy/scrapy/README.rst

 Scrapy is a fast high-level web crawling and web scraping framework, used to crawl websites and extract structured data from their pages.
 It can be used for a wide range of purposes, from data mining to monitoring and automated testing.

+There's nothing to worry about if you want to retrieve data from web when scrapy is here.

 Check the Scrapy homepage at https://scrapy.org for more information, including a list of features.